ansible/ansible/docs/docsite/rst/dev_guide/developing_modules.rst

 1. Does a similar module already exist?

-There are a lot of existing modules available, you should check out the list of existing modules at :doc:`../modules`
+There are a lot of existing modules available.
+You should check out the list of existing modules at :doc:`../modules`

-2. Has someone already worked on a similar Pull Request?
+2. Has someone already worked on a similar pull request?

 It's possible that someone has already started developing a similar PR.
-There are a few ways to find open module Pull Requests:
+There are a few ways to find open module pull requests:

 * `GitHub new module PRs <https://github.com/ansible/ansible/labels/new_module>`_
 * `All updates to modules <https://github.com/ansible/ansible/labels/module>`_